 - 2. Enter a name for the axis in the Axis Label: field. - 3.
 The Axis Number: is entered by PiCPro in sequential order.
 These can, however be changed.
-The axis number for a time axis is limited to 25 28.

 Output Type: and Input Type: are not available for a Time Axis and appear as None.